embedded-office/canopen-stack/docs/docs/usecase/dictionary.md

 The main interface within the CANopen network is the object dictionary of the CANopen nodes.
 The object dictionary of a node is accessible from the network as well as from the node application.

-The definition of the object dictionary table is done with an array of object entries of type `CO_OBJ`.
+The definition of the object dictionary table is done with an array of object entries of the type `CO_OBJ`.
 A small example is shown below:

 ```c
   const CO_OBJ DemoObjDir[] = {